Image and Point-cloud Classification for Jet Analysis in High-Energy Physics: A survey: HEP Jet representation

 The \ac{CERN} open data portal provides access to a variety of datasets from experiments conducted at the Large \ac{LHC}.
-These datasets include information about collisions, particles, and Jet images.
+These datasets include information about collisions, particles, and Jet images {and \acp{PC}}.
 The portal offers a great starting point for those interested in \ac{HEP} datasets.
 Figure \ref{fig:quark-gluon} illustrates samples of Jet images, featuring the average of \ac{$p_T$}-normalized quark and gluon Jet images across 5 distinct $\chi$ bins.
-The Jet images may undergo different preprocessing techniques, discussed later, prior to input into ML/DL models for classification or prediction tasks.
-Table \ref{tab:datasets} showcases the datasets most commonly utilized in the reviewed research within this paper, including some generated datasets.generated.
+The Jet images {or \ac{PC}} may undergo different preprocessing techniques, discussed later, prior to input into ML/DL models for classification or prediction tasks.
+Table \ref{tab:datasets} presents the datasets, {along with several simulation tools}, most commonly used in the research reviewed in this paper.